openmod-tracker/VeraGrid/doc/md_source/topology.md

     A = C.transpose x C
 ```

+The steps here are:
-1. **Initialization:** A sparse auxiliary matrix `C` is initialized to capture branch
+1. **Initialization:** The connectivity matrix `C` is initialized to capture branch
    connections.
-2. **Branch Iteration:** Each branch is checked for activity and the corresponding buses
+2. **Branch Iteration:** Each branch is checked for status=active and the corresponding buses
-   are verified to be active.
+   are verified to be active as well.
 3. **Matrix Assembly:** Connections between the "from" and "to" buses are recorded in `C`.
 4. **Adjacency Matrix Construction:** The final adjacency matrix `A` is obtained through
-   a matrix multiplication operation on `C`.
+   a matrix multiplication operations on `C`.

 With the adjacency matrix `A` constructed, standard island-detection algorithms can be
 applied to identify groups of interconnected buses.
 These groups, referred to as